-Memo Data: The cherry pattern in this example is knitted in fair-isle pattern, the display shows the memo data as the contrast colour yarn number.
+Memo Data: The cherry pattern in this example is knitted in fair-late pattern, the display shows the memo data as the contrast colour yarn number.

-WHEN YOU KNIT YOUR ORIGINAL PATTERN-
+WHEN YOU KNIT YOUR ORIGINAL PATTERN

-When you knit your original pattern, you draw your design on the pattern card with the Marking Pen.
-Insert the card into the machine and make the computer read the pattern.
-Making your own patterns ...
-See page 52.
+When you knit your original pattern, you draw your design on the Design Sheet with the Marking Pen and insert the Sheet into the machine.

+\How to mark the Design Sheet ..... see page 54.